diffusiondata/diffusion-transform/streams/src/site/markdown/stream-builders.md

 A `StreamBuilder` returns a `StreamHandle` when it creates a stream or fallback stream.
 This can be used to close the stream when it is no longer needed.
 Since the stream provided when registering a stream using the `StreamBuilder` is wrapped in an adapter before it is passed to the Diffusion API the `Topics` feature cannot be used to close the stream.

+### Streaming time series topics

+A `StreamBuilder` can also create streams the transform time series topics.